ketil-malde/yasmot/docs/paper.md

 The YOLO object detector [@Redmon_2016_CVPR] outputs image coordinates as fractional images, i.e. values in the range from 0 to 1.
-Other object detectors (/e.g./, RetinaNet [@lin2018focallossdenseobject]) instead outputs a CSV file with pixel-based coordinates.
+Other object detectors, like RetinaNet [@lin2018focallossdenseobject], may output a CSV file with pixel-based coordinates.
 Since `yasmot` does not require the images to be available, you therefore may need to specify the pixel size of the images, e.g. as `--shape 1228,1027` when using pixel-based coordinates.